 Bravemansgame gave him a record-extending 13th success in the Christmas showpiece in 2022 and it was a plan fulfilled.

-A year previous, when Bravemansgame won the Grade 1 novice chase on the same card, Nicholls pinpointed this King George as a long-term target for a horse 'made for the race' and so it was when he won handsomely from Royale Pagaille after closest pursuer L'homme Presse unseated rider at the final fence when seemingly losing the battle anyway.
+A year previous, when Bravemansgame won the Grade 1 novice chase on the same card, Nicholls pinpointed the King George as a long-term target for a horse 'made for the race' and so it was when he won handsomely from Royale Pagaille, after closest pursuer L'homme Presse unseated rider at the final fence when seemingly losing the battle anyway.